 Barclaycard® Rewards MasterCard®

-If your score is more in the average range, the Barclaycard® Rewards MasterCard® pays 2 points on gas, grocery and utility purchases plus 1 point on everything else, with no annual fee.
+If your score is more in the average range, the Barclaycard® Rewards MasterCard® pays 2x cash back rewards on gas, grocery and utility purchases plus 1x cash back rewards on everything else, with no annual fee.

 How the best no annual fee miles credit cards compare